kstenerud/streamux/README.md

 If a peer is happy with the resultant sizing, it replies with an `accept`.

-It is possible that a peer may receive an initiator message that it cannot or will not accept.
-The message may contain invalid data, or the resultant sizing may be such that the peer is unwilling or unable to accommodate it.
+It is possible that a peer may receive an initiator request that it cannot or will not accept.
+The request may contain invalid data, or the resultant sizing may be such that the peer is unwilling or unable to accommodate it.
 In such a case, it replies with a `reject`, which destroys the session.

 ### Initiator Message Flow

-The initiator flow is gated on each side only to the request message, because it is needed in order to formulate a reply.
+The initiator flow is gated on each side only to the request, because it is needed in order to formulate a reply.
 Once a peer has sent an initiator reply, it is free to begin sending normal messages, even if it hasn't yet received the other peer's reply.
-If it turns out that the other peer has rejected the initiator message, the session is dead anyway, and none of the sent messages will have been processed.
+If it turns out that the other peer has rejected the initiator request, the session is dead anyway, and none of the sent messages will have been processed.

 #### Successful Flow